kkawayuki/kkawayuki/README.md

 - Hi, I'm kkawayuki.
 I'm currently interested in all things software engineering and application building!
 I'm currently working on the following:
+- Frontend
   - React
-  - JS
   - Typescript
-  - CSS/HTML
 - Backend
-  - FASTAPI
+  - Express

 <!---
 kkawayuki/kkawayuki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.